WAVES – Wellness. Advocacy. Voices. Education. Support

 A Supportive and Engaging Community that Fosters Healthy and Holistic Development of Our Youths

-- Face due to familial, cultural, and societal factors
+- Raise awareness of the mental health challenges that young Asian Americans face due to familial, cultural, and societal factors

 WAVES Team Members